wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 ## 3.4 Literals <a name="3.4"></a>

+A complete documentation on Literals can be found on [Python Docs](https://docs.python.org/3/reference/lexical_analysis.html#literals).

 A literal in python is the simplest way to create an object, but at the same time it can be a constant, but which does not mean objects.
 A variable is assigned at the runtime, whereas a literal is assigned at the compile time.

 ```python